DulcePC/css-practices/README.md

 # css-practices
-Here Im going to upload all my css practices, with bootstrap, tailwind, styles component, vanilla css, etc...
+Here Im going to upload all my css practices, with tailwind.